 CREATE_BOOK_MUTATION from GraphQL playground.

-Make sure to convert year from string to integer when passing it as variable to mutation.
-Otherwise it will return an error.
-You can simple add
+Make sure to convert year from string to integer when passing it as a variable to mutation.
+Otherwise, it will return an error.
+You can simply add

-+ before the variable to convert string to integer.
++ before the variable to convert a string to an integer.

 src/components/CreateBook.js file to